RussOakham/wanderlust-recipes/README.md

 * \(US008\) - As a user, I want to be able to upload my own recipes, so other users can benefit from them.
 * \(US009\) - As a user, I want to gain feedback on the recipes I upload, so I can determine improvements.
 * \(US010\) - As a user, I want to be able to edit and improve recipes I have already uploaded.
+* \(US011\) - As a user, I want to be delete recipes I have already uploaded.
 </details>

 <details>
 <summary>Users</summary>

-* \(US011\) - As a user, I want to be able to register with the site, so I can upload and edit recipes, plus save my favourite recipes.
+* \(US012\) - As a user, I want to be able to register with the site, so I can upload and edit recipes, plus save my favourite recipes.
-* \(US012\) - As a registered user, I want to be able to login to my account, so I can access and edit my recipes, and find my favourite recipes.
+* \(US013\) - As a registered user, I want to be able to login to my account, so I can access and edit my recipes, and find my favourite recipes.
-* \(US013\) - As a registered user, I want to be able to submit ratings and reviews for recipes submitted by other users.
+* \(US014\) - As a registered user, I want to be able to submit ratings and reviews for recipes submitted by other users.
 </details>

 <details>
 <summary>Administration</summary>

-* \(US014\) - As an admin I want to be able to edit content, to ensure it adheres to site rules.
+* \(US015\) - As an admin I want to be able to edit and delete content, to ensure it adheres to site rules.
-* \(US015\) - As an admin I want to be able to add and edit food categories, to continuously improve user experience.
+* \(US016\) - As an admin I want to be able to add and edit food categories, to continuously improve user experience.
+* \(US017\) - As an admin I want to be able to delete food categories, to continuously improve user experience.
 </details>

 <details>
 <summary>General</summary>

-* \(US016\) - As a user I want to recieve clear feedback for my actions on the site, so I know they are complete or if further steps are needed.
+* \(US018\) - As a user I want to recieve clear feedback for my actions on the site, so I know they are complete or if further steps are needed.
 </details>
 &nbsp;